Chris Tabor

-Chris Tabor (born March 4, 1971) is an American football coach who is the special teams coordinator for the Carolina Panthers of the National Football League (NFL).
-He previously served as an assistant coach for the Chicago Bears from 2018 to 2021 and the Cleveland Browns from 2011 to 2017 and has more than 20 years of coaching experience between the high school, collegiate and professional levels.
+Chris Tabor (born March 4, 1971) is an American football coach who is the special teams coordinator for the Buffalo Bills of the National Football League (NFL).
+He has also served as an assistant coach for the Cleveland Browns (from 2011 to 2017) and the Chicago Bears (from 2018 to 2021), and has more than 20 years of coaching experience between the high school, collegiate and professional levels.

 Early life and education

 Tabor earned a degree in physical education in 1993 at Benedictine College in Atchison, Kansas, where he was a three-year starter at quarterback for the Benedictine Ravens.
 He was an all-conference selection and team MVP in 1992, when the Ravens won the Heart of America Athletic Conference (HAAC) championship, and advanced to the NAIA Division II national semifinals.
 In 2017 Tabor was elected into the Benedictine College Hall of Fame.
 He earned his master's degree in education in 1999 from Columbia (Mo.)
 College.